Felixrising/ShellyEMMonitorLEDs/README.md

 ---

-**Note**: This is production-ready firmware with comprehensive error handling and stability improvements.
+**Note**: Version 2.0-RC1 is a release candidate featuring significant improvements to WiFi management, web interface, and LED control.
+This build includes comprehensive error handling, enhanced user experience, and stability improvements.
 The periodic crash issues from earlier versions have been resolved through proper memory management, timeout handling, and network resilience features.

+**Getting Started**: Flash the firmware, connect to "SheMonitorAP", configure your WiFi, and access the interactive dashboard at `http://shemonitor.local`

+**Feedback Welcome**: Please report any issues or suggestions on the GitHub repository.